Write to MySQL

 - Enter your MySQL Connection name in the

-- Specify a data source
+- Define your data source

 - Set